Sue Hill: Honours

-She was appointed an OBE in the 2005 Queens' Birthday Honours.
+She was appointed an OBE in the 2005 Queen's Birthday Honours.
 She is also an honorary fellow of the Royal College of Physicians.
 She was subsequently made a Dame Commander of the same order in the 2018 Queen's Birthday Honours "[f]or services to the 100,000 Genome Project and to NHS Genomic Medicine".
+She was elected a Fellow of the Academy of Medical Sciences in 2019.

-In 2019 Prof Dame Sue Hill was conferred an honorary Doctor of Science degree by Staffordshire University for her leadership of the scientific workforce within the NHS, her establishment of the CSO WISE Fellowship programme, and her leadership of the 100 000 Genome Project.
+In 2019, Professor Hill was conferred an honorary Doctor of Science degree by the University of Staffordshire for her leadership of the scientific workforce within the NHS, her establishment of the CSO WISE Fellowship programme, and her leadership of the 100 000 Genome Project.
 She was also awarded an honorary doctorate from the University of Surrey in 2019.